Bond Issue 2017

 Edmond Public School district administrators and school board members are constantly evaluating district facilities to plan for current and futures needs.

-The February, 14, 2017 bond election has been carefully constructed to meet the needs of our growing district and allow for every school in the district to benefit either by receiving new educational materials, building upgrades and additions, or safety and technology improvements.
+The February, 2017 bond election was carefully constructed to meet the needs of our growing district and allow for every school in the district to benefit either by receiving new educational materials, building upgrades and additions, or safety and technology improvements.

 Frequently Asked Questions